Nmap Scan with Timing Parameters

 Nmap Timing Template

-As we have seen that Nmap has multiple timing templates that can be used differently as according to the requirement.
+As we have seen, users can utilize Nmap’s multiple timing templates differently according to the requirement.
 Click here to check the timing scan article.
 Let’s see what’s inside the timing template. to get the description of timing template we’ll use -d attribute.

 nmap -T4 –d -p21-25 192.168.1.139